 Outreach and Education Model

 Rural communities are developing outreach and education programs that use curricula, tools, and media to increase community member knowledge and awareness of oral health.
-Community outreach and education programs may occur in dental clinics as well (see Dental Clinic Model).
-Rural oral health programs that focus on outreach and education may partner with Area Health Education Centers, local health departments, schools, day care centers, tribes, and Head Start programs.
+Community outreach and education programs may also occur in dental clinics (see Dental Clinic Model).
 Examples of rural oral health outreach and education activities include:

 - Hosting a dental booth at a community health fair